 This Thin Crust Pizza Dough is super quick – we’re talking 5 minutes.
 It’s a no-rise dough, so you don’t have to wait around for the dough to do its thing – which is perfect for a fast and easy weeknight dinner.
-You don’t need a food processor, stand mixer, bread machine or any other fancy equipment either – just a bowl and a spoon.
-If you love thin crust pizza, you’ll love this recipe!
+You don’t need any fancy equipment – just a bowl and a spoon.

 You know those nights when you’re tired, you’re hungry, you really just want to stop for pizza on the way home but you’re trying to save money/eat better/ whatever the case may be?